Other pages you may find of interest

 Summary

-The Church of Santa Croce, is the principal Franciscan church in Florence.
+The Church of the Holy Cross, or Basilica di Santa Croce is the principal Franciscan church in Florence.
 Dating back to 1212 when St Francis of Assisi visited Florence, a church has existed on the site.
 The current church was begun in 1296 and incorporates a number of other buildings in the complex situated about 800 meters from the Duomo.
 The church is most famous as being the burial place for many of the most famous and notable people connected to Florence and is known as “The Temple of Italian Glories” due to the number of famous people commemorated or buried there in elaborately carved and decorated tombs.

-Situated approximately 800 meters from the Duomo, the Basilica di Santa Croce, or the Basilica of the Holy Cross, dates to the 15th century, when it was constructed on marshland outside the city walls.
+A masterpiece of neo-Gothic architecture and one of the most important churches in Florence, the Basilica of the Holy Cross holds significant historical, artistic, and cultural value.
+Situated approximately 800 meters from the Duomo, in the Piazza Santa Croce, a lively square surrounded by historical buildings, shops, and restaurants, the Basilica of the Holy Cross, or the Basilica di Santa Croce, dates to the 15th century, when it was constructed on marshland outside the city walls.
 A previous structure had been built on the same site, dating from 1212, which legend says was founded by St. Francis of Assisi himself during a visit to the city.
 The stone layout of the original church was found in 1966 after the terrible flood of that year.

 The work on the new church, built by Franciscans, began in May of 1294 on the site of the previous church.
 This new construction began in the apse and was carried out while the existing church was still functioning.
 The building seen today was consecrated in 1442, although it had been in use since before 1320.